 Laurent Blanc, 97

-The French Defender Laurent Blanc served as the cornerstone of France’s World Cup in 1998 as well as the UEFA European Championship in 2000.
+The French Defender Laurent Blanc was the cornerstone of France's World Cup in 1998 and the UEFA European Championship in 2000.
 He earned 97 caps with Les Bleus over eleven years.

 Bixente Lizarazu, 97